 What’s the difference between a fear and a phobia?

 The main difference is in the severity of the emotional reaction: a strong dislike of flying which can be controlled by the individual is a fear, whereas a pathological fear, where the feeling is an intense, uncontrollable, unendurable, physical fear, is considered to be a phobia.

 Some phobias are a form of Specific Anxiety and are created in order to reduce very high levels of anxiety.
-For example the phobia is related to one specific object or situation, i.e. spiders or heights.
-Other phobias are of are more generalised nature i.e social phobia or claustrophobia.
+For example, the phobia is related to one specific object or situation, i.e. spiders or heights.
+Other phobias are of a more generalised nature i.e social phobia or claustrophobia.